JupiterOne/graph-cloudbees/docs/jupiterone.md

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.
-2. Scroll to the **Cloudbees CI** integration tile and click it.
+2. Scroll to the **CloudBees CI** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings:

-- Enter the **Account Name** by which you'd like to identify this Cloudbees CI account in JupiterOne.
+- Enter the **Account Name** by which you'd like to identify this CloudBees CI account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
 - Enter a **Description** that will further assist your team when identifying